21 Types of Moths in Florida

 by Judy Gallagher is licensed under CC BY 2.0

-When it comes to yucca and agave plants, you might be surprised to learn that they are not originally found in all areas where they are commonly seen as ornamental plants.
+You might be surprised to learn that yucca and agave plants were not originally found in all areas where they are commonly seen as ornamental plants.

-These types of moths in Florida are actually native to arid and semi-arid regions of the continent.
+These types of moths in Florida are native to arid and semi-arid regions of the continent.

 Due to their popularity, they have been cultivated in regions where they wouldn’t naturally grow.
 And wherever you find yucca and agave plants, you will likely find Yucca moths.

 Yucca moths have an interesting relationship with yucca plants.
-They rely on these plants for their larvae to feed on, while the yucca plants depend on the moth for pollination.
+Their larvae feed on these plants, while the plants depend on the moth for pollination.

 This symbiotic relationship is quite remarkable because these types of moths in Florida don’t exploit the plant like other insects might.